Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Related master release

-The chosen day was 28 July 1968.
-The Beatles and McCullin were joined by five others with cameras – Ronald Fitzgibbon, Stephen Goldblatt, Tom Murray, Tony Bramwell and Mal Evans – plus Yoko Ono, McCartney’s girlfriend Francie Schwartz, and Gary Evans, Mal’s six-year-old son.
+The date set for the shoot was July 28, 1968.
+Joining The Beatles and McCullin were five additional photographers — Ronald Fitzgibbon, Stephen Goldblatt, Tom Murray, Tony Bramwell, and Mal Evans — as well as Yoko Ono, Paul’s girlfriend Francie Schwartz, and Mal Evans’ six-year-old son, Gary.

 In the summer of ’68 The Beatles were in the midst of recording ‘The Beatles’ (The White Album).
 To produce a new set of more contemporary publicity images, Don McCullin, predominantly a photographer of war zones, was commissioned for a day-long shoot around various locations in London.
 He practically “levitated two inches off the ground” he was so surprised and thrilled to receive The Beatles’ invitation.
 On Sunday 28th July, having just photographed them for a Life Magazine cover, they set out on a jaunt now known as The Mad Day Out.